SilkRose/Pony/stories/ticking-love/ticking-love.md

 >
 > Oh, you just showed up, and now I'm pretending to write something inconspicuous.
 You ask a lot of questions, it's one of the things I love about you.
 So curious, always wondering.
 Oh, did I just say I love you?
 Well, I do.
 I love you.
 >
-> You're acting different, differently than normal.
+> You have been acting strange around me.
 Are you hiding something?
-You have been acting strange around me.
-I guess I've been acting strange too.
+I guess I've been acting strange too, because I'm hiding something as well.
 I apologize for that, I just don't know what these feelings mean.
 Maybe you could help me figure it out?
 >
 > I know you really want to read this letter, so I'll try to hurry.
 I didn't expect to fall in love with you, I just hope you've fallen for me too.
 And from the way you're acting, it seems like you have.
 Anyway, I hope you say yes.
 >